vfilimonov/co2meter/README.md

 which will start homekit accessory and flask/dash web-server on the local IP address.

 # Notes

 * The output from the device is encrypted.
 I've found no description of the algorithm, except some GitHub libraries with almost identical implementation of decoding: [dmage/co2mon](https://github.com/dmage/co2mon/blob/master/libco2mon/src/co2mon.c), [maizy/ambient7](https://github.com/maizy/ambient7/blob/master/mt8057-agent/src/main/scala/ru/maizy/ambient7/mt8057agent/MessageDecoder.scala), [Lokis92/h1](https://github.com/Lokis92/h1/blob/master/co2java/src/Co2mon.java).
 This code is based on the repos above (method `CO2monitor._decrypt()`).
 * The web-server does not do caching (yet) and was not tested (yet) over a long period of up-time.
-* Note that the package has been tested under OSX only
+* Note that the package has been tested under OSX and Raspberry Pi only
+* On Raspberry Pi the server should be started under `root` (Issue #4)
+* Version 0.2 with webserver and homekit is not on pypi yet.
+Install it from the `master` branch.

 # Resources